CurvSurf/FindSurface-RealityKit-visionOS/README.md

 This panels provide you ways to control the app's behavior and information about geometries you've found.
 With the panels, you can perform the following actions:

 - Tap your right middle finger and thumb together will bring the panel near your hand.
+- The eye button at the top right corner of the Controls window hides or shows the meshes around your environment.
+This feature allows users to interact with windows by hiding the meshes when the window is buried inside it.
+However, while the meshes are hidden, interactions that rely on the mesh (such as invoking FindSurface, seed radius gesture, etc.) are disabled.
 - The button at the top right corner of the Controls window hides or shows the Results window.
 - The button at the top right corner of the Results window hides all panels.
 You can bring them back with the gesture mentioned above.
 - Shape icons: In order, they represent plane, sphere, cylinder, cone, and torus.
 Choose one of these to specify the type of shape to be found using FindSurface.